IBM/eventing-openliberty-blockchain/README.md

 }
 ```

-## 11.Query a specific car on the ledger
+## 11. Query a specific car on the ledger

 As the blockchain is distribured you can query the specific car from any organization.
 However as the buyer has agreed to buy the car query it from Org2